 Ability to Continue Working and Managing Normal Responsibilities

-Because outpatient treatment is so much less restrictive than inpatient treatment, clients are able to continue working at their regular jobs and meet all of their normal obligations.
+Because outpatient treatment at our Orange County rehab is so much less restrictive than inpatient treatment, clients are able to continue working at their regular jobs and meet all of their normal obligations.
 Continuing to earn an income during treatment can make it easier to manage the financial aspects of rehab.

 More Time with Family and Friends